cdeck3r/GradePredictionData/README.md

 ```
 dvc get https://github.com/cdeck3r/GradePredictionData data-registry/RTWIBNet_W22
 ```
-Note again, the data is retrieved from the `dvc remote default`.

-The next command tracks the data from the project using the registry.
+The next command downloads the data from the registry into the workspace and track it.
 ```
-dvc import ...
+dvc import https://github.com/cdeck3r/GradePredictionData data-registry/RTWIBNet_W22
 ```
 One may issue `dvc update` to retrieve updated versions.